 Taranaki’s 19th-century artists included Emma Wicksteed, Edith Halcombe, Georgina Hetley, Martha King, and Hamer and Francis Arden.
 Charles Heaphy and Gustavus von Tempsky produced important early Taranaki work, but weren’t locals.
-Early settlers Edwin Harris and John Gully made a significant contribution, but left to live in Nelson in 1860 when war broke out in Taranaki.
+Early settlers Edwin Harris and John Gully made a significant contribution, but moved to Nelson in 1860 when war broke out in Taranaki.

 In the 20th century Bernard Aris produced over 600 sketches and paintings of Mt Taranaki.
 Michael Smither, Don Driver, Tom Mutch, Rangi Kipa, Fiona Clark and Janet Marshall have all lived and worked in the region.

 New Plymouth’s Govett-Brewster Art Gallery opened in 1970 and quickly attained a national reputation for ground-breaking exhibitions of contemporary art.
-The gallery is home to the archive and collection of internationally-known New Zealand kinetic artist Len Lye.
+An extension, the Len Lye Centre, opened in 2015 to showcase the work of the internationally-known New Zealand kinetic artist.

 The controversial ‘mushroom ball’ dances of the late 1980s and early 1990s, involving use of hallucinogenic ‘magic mushrooms’, attracted much public and police attention.

 Contemporary musicians with Taranaki connections in the 21st century included Midge Marsden, Julia Darling, MC Talia, Mike Harding, Alan Muggeridge and Victoria Girling-Butcher of Lucid 3.
 The bands Goodshirt and Kitsch started in the region.
 Opera singer Dame Malvina Major lived in Taranaki for many years.